mabel-dev/mabel/docs/03 SQL/04 Data Types.md

 OTHER     | None of the above or multiple types in the same column.

 ## BOOLEAN

+Columns of type BOOLEAN cannot be indexed.

 ## INTEGER
 ## DOUBLE
 ## LIST

+Columns of type LIST cannot be indexed.

 ## VARCHAR
 ## STRUCT

+Columns of type STRUCT cannot be indexed.

 ## TIMESTAMP

 Mabel will implicitly interpret strings formatted as